open-contracting/kingfisher-process/docs/config.rst

 Redis Configuration
 -------------------

-You need an Redis server if you want a background que to process items immediately.
-If you aren't using the background que, you don't need a Redis server.
+You need an Redis server if you want a background queue to process items immediately.
+If you aren't using the background queue, you don't need a Redis server.

 .. code-block:: ini